Tell me about… Trooping the Colour

 Then, the Regimental Colour being trooped is carried down the ranks following music by the bands, and the Foot Guards and the Household Cavalry march past Her Majesty next; The King’s Troop, Royal Horse Artillery, rank past with their guns.
 This performance of horses, guns and music is a personal tribute to the Sovereign by her troops.

-The Queen always wears her Guards’ brooch for the occasion, pointing to her connection with the foot guards.
+The Queen used to wear her Guards’ brooch for the occasion, pointing to her connection with the foot guards.
 She is colonel in chief of the Household Division, and this diamond piece shows the five foot regiments: Grenadier Guards, Welsh Guards, as well as the Scots, Coldstream and Irish Guards.

 At 12.52pm, Green Park and the Tower of London will have gun salutes to mark the event, the thunder of canon roaring across London.

-The fly-past then takes place at 1.00pm, and the extended Royal Family joins The Queen on the balcony for the air show, which features the Red Arrows.
+The fly-past then takes place at 1.00pm, and the Royal Family joins The King on the balcony for the air show, which features the Red Arrows.
 Usually, the family then have lunch at the palace, one of the few times each year they can all get together.

 The Red Arrows fly over Buckingham Palace